imagej/imagej.github.io/_pages/Developing_ImageJ_on_the_command_line.md

 description: test description
 ---

-{% include develop-menu content='tools' %}This article explains how to install and configure command line tools for use with [ImageJ](ImageJ) development.
+This article explains how to install and configure command line tools for use with [ImageJ](ImageJ) development.

 Install and configure command line tools
 ----------------------------------------